alizeed7/home_security_system/WeeklyUpdates/Week4/Hamdiata_Diakite_week4.md

 What are you planning to do next week?

 Next week I plan on finalizing the database schema.
 I also would like to do more reaserch on how relational databases are implemented.
+I also will need to do more reaserch with REST API and socket communication.
+I am primarily responsible for the backend of the system.
+And I do not have much experience with either.
+I will be using socket communication in other course (SYSC 3303) so I hope this will allow me to learn in parallel.

 Is anything blocking you that you need from others?
 (What do you need from whom)